 CCU learned that the best way to share their hours of educational video was with DVDs.
-Learn how CCU worked with Bison Disc to redesign their printed materials and DVDs for improved curriculum completion rates and customer loyalty:
+Learn how CCU worked with Bison Disc to redesign their printed materials using our DVD Duplication Services for improved curriculum completion rates and customer loyalty:

 Owning a DVD vs. Streaming Video Online

 CCU sells educational DVD with courses on safe self-defense.
 With hours of video to study, it can take months for customers to complete the courses.